 Altas Partners was established by an experienced team of professionals with broad relationships and distinguished track records at leading private equity firms, advisory firms and operating companies.
 Altas also benefits from the knowledge and expertise of a world-class board of advisors, whose members actively assist in evaluating investment opportunities and building Altas’ operating companies.
 Many of the firm’s professionals and advisors have worked together over the past decade, including at Onex Corporation, widely regarded as one of the preeminent private equity firms globally.

-Andrew J. Sheiner, Managing Partner
+Andrew J. Sheiner, Founder and Managing Partner

 Andrew founded Altas Partners following a long career with Onex Corporation, a leading North American private equity firm.
 During Andrew’s 17-year tenure with the firm, Onex grew from $400 million of capital to more than $14 billion, and its investment team expanded from 7 professionals to 55.
 As a Managing Director, Andrew co-led the establishment of Onex Partners (Onex’ large cap private equity platform) in 2001 and oversaw its other investing platforms, including ONCAP (one of the best-performing mid-cap private equity groups in North America) and Onex Credit Partners.
 Andrew worked at McKinsey & Company and a private family business prior to joining Onex Corporation in 1995.
 Andrew was educated at McGill University (Bachelor of Commerce, Gold Medalist) and Harvard University (MBA).